 Carol J. Getchell Nature Trail, Saxonville.
 Short hiking trail along the Sudbury River.

 Eastleigh Farms, 1062 Edmands Road.
-Open Saturdays and Sundays, noon to 6 pm, with wagon rides every hour and several new stores.
+Open Saturdays and Sundays, noon to 6 pm with wagon rides every hour in season starting May 26, and several new stores.
 Bring lunch or a snack - picnic tables available.
 Other farms in town: Hanson's Farm on Nixon Road and Stearns Farm on Edmands Road.
+Sunshine Farm in Sherborn is just over the Framingham line on kendall Avenue.

 Keefe at Night, Keefe Tech, 780 Winter St. Continuing education classes and programs.
 Most are not included on our calendar, but check out their offerings.